![]() |

 Application

-It is very tempting for me to judge fellow Christians by evaluating whether or not they are good followers of Christ.
+It is very tempting for me to judge fellow Christians by evaluating whether they are good followers of Christ.
 I must remember that it is only God who knows a person’s heart, and He is the only one who has the right to judge.

 I Corinthians 4:1-5 (English Standard Version)